Bohr sets in sumsets III: expanding difference sets and almost Bohr sets: Definitions and notations

 Central sets in $\N$ were first introduced by Furstenberg \cite[Definition 8.2]{Furstenberg81} which can be generalized to arbitrary semigroup: A set $C \subseteq G$ is \emph{central} if there exists a $G$-system $(X, (T_g)_{g \in G})$, two proximal points $x, y \in X$ in which $y$ is uniformly recurrent, a neighborhood $U$ of $y$ such that

-It was shown by Glasner \cite{glasner_1980} and Bergelson, Hindman, Weiss \cite{Bergelson_Hindman90} that central sets can be defined in term of the Stone-\v{C}ech compactification of $G$ (denoted by $\beta G$): a set $C \subseteq G$ is called a \emph{central set} if it is a member of a minimal idempotent in $\beta G$.
+It was shown by Glasner \cite{glasner_1980} and Bergelson, Hindman, Weiss \cite{Bergelson_Hindman90} that central sets can be defined in terms of the the topological semigroup $\beta G$, the Stone-\v{C}ech compactification of $G$, viewed as the space of ultrafilters on $G$.
+A set $C \subseteq G$ is called a \emph{central set} if it is a member of a minimal idempotent in $\beta G$.

-Central sets are piecewise syndetic and partition regular (i.e. if $B \cup C$ is central, then $B$ or $C$ must be central).
-For a comprehensive overview of combinatorial properties of central sets, see \cite{Hindman_Strauss98}.
+Central sets are piecewise syndetic, and centrality is a partition regular property (if $B \cup C$ is central, then $B$ or $C$ must be central).
+For an overview of central sets, see \cite{Hindman_Strauss98}.

 For a set $A \subseteq G$, \begin{enumerate} \item $A$ is an \emph{$IP_0$ set} if for every $k \in \N$, there exists $g_1, \ldots, g_k \in G \setminus \{0\}$ such that $\sum_{n \in F} g_n \in A$ for any set $F \subseteq \{1, \ldots, k\}$;